-In the end, it was street vendor Edgar Forever (yes, last name Forever) who convinced us that we should give Baru a chance.
-Edgar, as it turns out, was born and raised on Baru.
+In the end, it was street vendor Edgar Forever (yes, his last name was Forever) who convinced us that we should give Baru a chance.
+Edgar, as it turns out, grew up on Baru.
 According to him, Christmas morning is usually spent at home while the adults are recovering from the previous night’s festivities and would be a perfect time to enjoy the beaches, sans the masses.

-Between the opinions of Cody (repeating suggestions from colleagues that we must visit) and myself (repeating every horror story I’d read on TripAdvisor), his poor parents were imparted with high hopes and low expectations.
+Between the opinions of Cody (repeating suggestions from colleagues that we must visit) and myself (repeating every horror story I’d read on TripAdvisor), his poor parents had high hopes and low expectations.
 And so, the plan was set.

 You can take a bus or taxi to Baru, but we opted for a public boat.
 Tip #1: all the boat tours will try to take you to Isla Rosario first for snorkeling and a visit to the eco-park, don’t do it!
 When we booked our tour and when we were assigned a boat, I ensured that we would go straight to Baru.
 This allowed us to arrive around 10:00 am, a solid couple of hours before the others.